What is the Scope of Operations Management?

 Strengthening Supply Chain and Inventory Management

-Efficient inventory management is also crucial to avoid excess stock, reduce holding costs, and prevent stockouts, maintaining a healthy balance between demand and supply.
+Effective inventory management also plays a vital role in avoiding excess stock, low holding costs, and stockouts, thereby ensuring a healthy balance between demand and supply.

 Minimizing Risks and Disruptions